Mortmeister/tetris/README.md

 # Tetris Game

+Please note that this is a test project using Cursor AI.

 A classic Tetris game implemented in HTML, CSS, and JavaScript.
 Play the game in your web browser!

 ## Features